-What you must pay when you get these

-services

-Cardiovascular disease testing

-Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).

-There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-Cervical and vaginal cancer screening

-- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months
+What you must pay when you get these Services that are covered for you services Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or There is no coinsurance, abnormalities associated with an elevated risk of copayment, or deductible for cardiovascular disease) once every 5 years (60 months). cardiovascular disease testing that is covered once every 5 years.
+Cervical and vaginal cancer screening There is no coinsurance, Covered services include: copayment, or • For all women: Pap tests and pelvic exams are deductible for covered once every 24 months Medicare-covered • If you are at high risk of cervical or vaginal cancer or preventive Pap and you are of childbearing age and have had an abnormal pelvic exams.
+Pap test within the past 3 years: one Pap test every 12 months Chiropractic services Part B deductible and Covered services include: 20% coinsurance • We cover only manual manipulation of the spine to correct subluxation

-There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-Chiropractic services

-• Cover only manual manipulation of the spine to correct subluxation